Neamar/DUCK/rosa_on_himself.md

 and me and that "Life of $crooge" series -- they told me that it was like doing the cover of TIME in America, AFTENPOSTEN is that big in Norway.
 Who noze.
-<P> Anyway, what the cover is showing is sort of an "imaginary
-scene" of the young $crooge seeing a copy of that newspaper and dreaming of moving to Norway... part of the thrust of the article is how popular the Ducks are in Norway/Scandanavia, and that the characters seem
+Anyway, what the cover is showing is sort of an "imaginary scene" of the young $crooge seeing a copy of that newspaper and dreaming of moving to Norway... part of the thrust of the article is how popular the Ducks are in Norway/Scandanavia, and that the characters seem